zixi-liu/ML-System-Design/Computer-Org-and-Design/README.md

 For example, a single SIMD instruction might add 64 numbers by sending 64 data streams to 64 ALUs to form 64 sums within a single clock cycle.

+SIMD works best when dealing with arrays in for loops.
+Hence, for parallelism to work in SIMD, there must be a great deal of identically structured data, which is called *data-level parallelism*.
+SIMD is at its weakest in case or switch statements, where each execution unit must perform a diff erent operation on its data, depending on what data it has

+### Vector Architecture

+Th e basic philosophy of vector architecture is to collect data elements from memory, put them in order into a large set of registers, operate on them sequentially in registers using pipelined execution units, and then write the results back to memory.
+A key feature of vector architectures is then a set of vector registers.
+Th us, a vector architecture might have 32 vector registers, each with 64 64-bit elements.

 #### Resources:
 - [Computer Organization and Design](https://www.cse.iitd.ac.in/~rijurekha/col216/edition5.pdf)